WHAT TO WEAR DUCK HUNTING

 Base Layers: The Foundation

 Start here, because without an effective base, the rest won’t save you.
 You want a moisture wicking base layer that pulls sweat off your skin before it cools you down.
 Think merino wool or technical synthetics—these fabrics keep you dry and, conveniently, incredibly warm.
 If you’re gearing up for that late-season chill, opt for thermal or fleece-lined options.
-One of our clients swears by the AVES Stratum Series for this exact reason—breathable, warm, and hassle-free.
-The first layer might be out of sight, but it’s never out of mind.
+The first layer might be out of sight, but it's never out of mind.

 Mid Layers: Insulation and Warmth